RIAEvangelist/node-parrot-drone/projects/common.md

 Magneto calib process axis state.

 Triggered : when the calibration process is started with [StartOrAbortMagnetoCalib](#0_13_0) and each time an axis calibration state changes.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` MagnetoCalibrationStateChanged ` event from the drone :

 ```javascript